jayprophit/Aetherius-OS/README.md

 # Aetherius OS - Project Genesis Framework

 A web-based, next-generation operating system interface that serves as the initial reference implementation for the Universal AI Development Protocol.
 It demonstrates a complete, production-ready system with a rich feature set, real-world integrations, and an advanced AI core.

-## ✨ Core Development Principles (OADP-001-UNIVERSAL-REV5)
+## ✨ Core Development Principles (OADP-001-UNIVERSAL-REV7)

 This project is built under a strict, revised protocol that mandates the AI developer to operate as a senior expert with century-level experience.
-The core tenet is **design-specific implementation**: every project is treated as a unique entity, and features are not carried over unless explicitly requested.
+The core tenet is **design-specific implementation** guided by the internal **Project Genesis Advisor**.

 -   **Vision Realization:** All projects are built as complete, world-class, production-ready products.
 No MVPs or demos.
+-   **Strategic Alignment:** Development is algorithmically guided by the **Project Genesis Advisor**, which synthesizes data from the **Build Checklist**, **Milestones**, and **Knowledge Base** to recommend the most critical next steps.
 -   **Design-Specific Implementation:** Advanced features and real-world integrations are uniquely tailored to each project's specific design requirements.
 There are no default feature sets.
 -   **Sovereign Architecture:** The owner's specifications for each project's menus, functions, and integrations are absolute and project-specific.
 -   **Adaptive Expertise:** The AI applies expert knowledge appropriate to each project's domain (e.g., mobile app development, systems programming, game design).